Thraka/thraka.github.io/root/articles/index.md

 SadConsole is a terminal, ascii, console, game engine.
 It simulates these types of programs and with it you can make ascii-styled games for modern platforms.
 At its heart, SadConsole is really a giant tile-based game engine.
 However, its object model is conceptually similar to a traditional **console** app.

-SadConsole is offered as a [NuGet package](https://www.nuget.org/packages/SadConsole/) and supports MonoGame and SFML as rendering engines.
+SadConsole is offered as a [NuGet package](https://www.nuget.org/packages/SadConsole/) and supports MonoGame, SFML, and FNA as rendering engines.

 To get started with SadConsole, see [Create a new SadConsole .NET project with the SadConsole templates](getting-started-cli.md).